squaregoldfish/infrastructure/devops/roles/icos.mailman/README.md

 * Since they are django applications, much of the configuration is done using the manage.py command.

+## Startup

++ The entrypoint is /usr/local/bin/docker-entrypoint.sh
++ Will wait for database to become available.
++ Copies settings_local.py from /opt/mailman-web-data to/ opt/mailman/web
++ Start uwsgi which will start hyperkitty using django
++ django reads settings.py and settings_local.py

-## Resources for configuring postfix
+# Resources for configuring postfix
 http://www.postfix.org/INSTALL.html#mandatory
 https://github.com/maxking/docker-mailman#setting-up-your-mta